LeClaire, Iowa: Tugfest

 Tugfest is an annual three-day-long event in early August in which a rope is stretched across the Mississippi River from LeClaire, Iowa to Port Byron, Illinois.
 There are 10 men's teams of 20 and one woman's team of 25, that tug against each other.
 The team which pulls the most rope wins, and whichever state wins the most contests wins Tugfest.
 The event is also associated with a large fireworks display, live band, road race, carnival and food on both sides of the river.

 Port Byron, the 2016 champion, holds an overall record of 19–11 in the competition.

 Buffalo Bill Museum

 The Buffalo Bill Museum, located on the riverfront in LeClaire, commemorates Buffalo Bill and contains memorabilia from his Wild West Show.
 It also displays antiques and other items of historic interest.

 American Pickers

 LeClaire is the home of Antique Archaeology, an antique store operated by Mike Wolfe that is featured on the History Channel's reality television series, American Pickers.
 Wolfe was also a one-time LeClaire firefighter and city council member.

 Bald Eagles

-LeClaire offers some of the best bald eagle photography opportunities in the continental US, from December to March each year at Lock and Dam 14 on the Mississippi River.
-The eagles migrate along the flyway of the Mississippi River, and congregate at the lock and dam area to catch fish.
+LeClaire offers some of the best bald eagle photography opportunities in the continental US at Lock and Dam 14 on the Mississippi River.
+The eagles migrate along the flyway of the Mississippi River and congregate at the lock and dam area from December to March to catch fish.